-Vasiliki Lagouri*, Georgia Dimitreli and Aikaterini Kouvatsi Pages 437 - 441 ( 5 )
+Vasiliki Lagouri*, Georgia Dimitreli and Aikatarini Kouvatsi Pages 437 - 441 ( 5 )

 Background: Oxidation reactions are known to shorten the shelf life and cause damage to foods rich in fat, such as dairy products.
 One way to limit oxidation and increase the shelf life of fermented dairy products is to use natural antioxidants.
 The aim of this study was to examine the effect of adding pomegranate extracts in the antioxidant properties, rheological characteristics and the storage stability of the fermented product of kefir.

-Method: The Pomegranate Juice (PGJ) and Peel Extracts (PGPE) (5%, 10% w/v) were added to kefir and the antioxidant properties were evaluated by using the methods of radical scavenging activity (DPPH) and Ferric Reducing Antioxidant Power Activity (FRAP).
+Methods: The Pomegranate Juice (PGJ) and Peel Extracts (PGPE) (5%, 10% w/v) were added to kefir and the antioxidant properties were evaluated by using the methods of radical scavenging activity (DPPH) and Ferric Reducing Antioxidant Power Activity (FRAP).
 Spectrophotometric and instrumental methods were used to determine the Total Phenols (TPs), pH values, viscosity and flow behavioral index values of enriched with pomegranate kefir samples.
-The same properties were tested when kefir samples stored at 4 °C for 7, 14, 21 and 28 days.
+The same properties were tested when kefir samples stored at 4°C for 7, 14, 21 and 28 days.

 Conclusion: The addition of PGJ and PGPE increased the antioxidant activity and total phenols of the kefir product and preserved its properties during the total storage time of 28 days at 4°C.